ZaviaHS/mainVUWProject/README.txt

 2. langsimo - abcde

-* Project still in an unfinished state.
+* Project still in an unfinished state due to unfortunate circumstances involving group contribution.
+All code available within this proejct is my own.
+Use as you please.